Skip to content

 Catalog access

-Practitioners with limited ordering access can recommend tests from a curated catalog reviewed by our authorization network partner.
-These focus on wellness markers like nutrient levels, hormones, digestion, and food sensitivities.
-Tests used to help diagnose serious conditions—like cancer—aren’t included.
+Providers with limited ordering access can recommend tests from a curated catalog reviewed by our authorization network partner.
+These options focus on wellness markers like nutrient levels, hormones, digestion, and food sensitivities.
+Tests used to help diagnose serious conditions (e.g., cancer) aren’t included.
 The catalog was built to deliver meaningful insights into your patient’s health.

 Was this article helpful?